adobe/spectrum-css/.changeset/chatty-lands-attack.md

 #### Markup changes

 The HTML markup has changed slightly for the accordion header.
-The disclosure icon has been moved from outside the the button (`spectrum-Accordion-itemHeader`), to within the button.
+The disclosure icon has been moved from outside the button (`spectrum-Accordion-itemHeader`), to within the button.
 The extra element with class `spectrum-Accordion-itemIconContainer`, previously wrapping the icon, has been removed.
 A span with class `spectrum-Accordion-itemTitle` has been added around the heading text.